WWARES/wwares.github.io/content/_index.md

 </div>

 ## Monthly Meeting
-Third Monday of each month at 1900 at the W7DP Clubhouse; corner of Taumarson Rd and SE Justice Ave, College Place, WA.
+Third Tuesday of each month at 1900 at the W7DP Clubhouse; 1504 S.E.
+Justice Ave, College Place, WA, on the corner of Taumarson Rd and SE Justice Ave.

 [Walla Walla Amateur Radio Brochure (pdf)](/documents/W7DP%20Brochure%2002-18-2021.pdf)